-Note: The information contained within this report had been published by the New York, Federation of College Republicans from 7/13/21 and AF Journalism by Chief Trumpster, but has since been updated with new information from dozens of college republicans nationwide.
-It is our goal to inform College Republican members, leadership, and donors to abandon this failing organization in favor of the many independent state federations that have left the College Republican National Committee (CRNC).
+Note: The information contained in this report was originally published by the New York Federation of College Republicans on July 13, 2021, and AF Journalism by Chief Trumpster.
+However, it has since been updated with new insights gathered from dozens of College Republicans nationwide.
+Our aim is to provide College Republican members, leadership, and donors with updated information, urging them to reconsider their support for the failing College Republican National Committee (CRNC) and instead explore the many independent state federations that have distanced themselves from it.

-Our organization, College Republicans United (CRU), is the only national organization that has begun to recollect these orgs under new management.
-We encourage you to share this information and support your local America First student chapter.
+Our organization, College Republicans United (CRU), was the first national organization to recollect these orgs under new management.
+We encourage you to share this information and support your local America First student chapters.

 Background

-The College Republican National Committee (CRNC) is the collegiate wing of the Republican Party.
-It encompassed nearly every College Republican chapter in the nation, and was organized into 50 state federations, plus additional federations in Washington D.C. and Puerto Rico.
-By the start of 2022 the CRNC has imploded with only 20 state federations remaining.
+The College Republican National Committee (CRNC) serves as the collegiate arm of the Republican Party, comprising nearly every College Republican chapter nationwide.
+It was structured into 50 state federations, along with additional federations in Washington D.C. and Puerto Rico.
+However, by the beginning of 2022, the CRNC had experienced a significant decline, with only 20 state federations remaining.
+By mid-2023, this number dwindled to 8.

-For 129 years, the CRNC had overseen the activities of the GOP’s largest volunteer base, directed get-out-the-vote efforts, and been the deciding factor in an untold number of state and local elections.
-In recent years, it has consistently commanded annual budgets of over $1million.
-This investigation looked not only at questionable financial filings, but also their leadership.
-There are three prominent reasons why the CRNC has been failing college students across the country and its core values.
+For over 130 years, the CRNC had overseen the activities of the GOP’s largest volunteer base, spearheaded get-out-the-vote efforts, and played a pivotal role in countless state and local elections.
+In recent times, it consistently operated with annual budgets exceeding $1 million.
+This investigation delved not only into questionable financial filings but also scrutinized its leadership.
+Three prominent reasons emerged as to why the CRNC has failed college students across the nation and deviated from its core values.

-Corruption – CRNC has engaged in corrupt behavior and has punished those who voiced concern.
-The leadership of CRNC has allowed this to happen for years without any steps to address clear internal issues.
-They disenfranchised 20% of the entire CRNC to rig executive elections.
-It was later discovered Thornton directly contacted chapters whose state supported his endorsed candidate to ensure they were in compliance, but did not do the same for states who supported the oppositon.
-Following the appeals process, the arbitrator granted delegates to all the states supporting Ms Brittany but denied almost all the states supporting her opponent a vote.
+Corruption – The CRNC has been implicated in corrupt practices and has retaliated against those who voiced concerns.
+Despite evident internal issues, the CRNC leadership has wilfully ignored such behavior for an extended period.
+They deliberately disenfranchised 20% of the entire CRNC to manipulate executive elections.
+It later emerged that Thornton directly reached out to chapters from states favoring his preferred candidate, ensuring their compliance, while neglecting to do the same for states supporting the opposition.
+During the appeals process, the arbitrator granted delegates to all states supporting Ms. Brittany but denied almost all states supporting her opponent a vote.

 Mismanaging Money

-Since 2017, the CRNC has fallen dramatically short of its mission, owed to sabotage by its previous chairman, Chandler Thornton.
-After months of investigation, it is now known that the national chairman misappropriated the organization’s funds, has actively engaged in a wide-ranging coverup, and violated the organization’s own bylaws to suppress state federations critical of this corruption.
-Mr. Thornton’s efforts to prevent transparency – including the stonewalling of his own treasurer – have also left at least $2million entirely unaccounted for.
+Since 2017, the CRNC has undergone a significant departure from its mission, largely due to the actions of its former chairman, Chandler Thornton.
+Following an extensive investigation, it has come to light that Thornton misused the organization’s funds, engaged in a widespread cover-up, and violated the CRNC’s own bylaws to suppress state federations critical of this corruption.
+Thornton’s efforts to obstruct transparency, including withholding information from the treasurer, have resulted in a staggering $2 million remaining unaccounted for.

-Questions were first raised in May when three budgets outlining fiscal years 2018, 2020, and 2021 began circulating.
-Most notable was the budgets’ sum total of $1,050,000 allocated to digital advertising, given that only $164 had verifiably been spent on digital ads during that timeframe.
-A subsequent phone call on June 18 between the NYFCR Chairman and Mr. Thornton did not yield any answers, and a request to see a breakdown of the expenditures was denied.
+Concerns initially surfaced in May when budgets for the fiscal years 2018, 2020, and 2021 were scrutinized.
+Notably, these budgets allocated a total of $1,050,000 for digital advertising, despite only $164 being confirmed as spent on digital ads during that period.
+A subsequent phone call between the NYFCR Chairman and Thornton on June 18 failed to yield any satisfactory explanations, and a request for a breakdown of expenditures was denied.

-This phone call brought about even more concerns after Mr. Thornton alleged that the NYFCR had never reached out for CRNC support.
-Under the previous NYFCR administration, attempts to contact the CRNC via their former Executive Director Ben Rajadurai fell on deaf ears.
-In 2020, the NYFCR emailed Mr. Rajadurai on nine separate occasions to receive aid in a NYFCR sponsored phone bank.
-Mr. Rajadurai himself even signed up to make calls on behalf of the NYFCR.
-Mr. Thornton’s assurance that the previous NYFCR Chairman had not contacted the CRNC are demonstrably untrue.
+This conversation raised further concerns when Thornton asserted that the NYFCR had never sought support from the CRNC.
+However, under the previous NYFCR administration, multiple attempts were made to contact the CRNC through their former Executive Director, Ben Rajadurai, but received no response.
+In 2020, the NYFCR reached out to Mr. Rajadurai nine times via email, seeking assistance for a NYFCR-sponsored phone bank.
+Mr. Rajadurai even signed up to make calls on behalf of the NYFCR.
+Therefore, Thornton’s claim that the previous NYFCR Chairman did not contact the CRNC is unequivocally false.

-A further phone call between the NYFCR Chairman and National Treasurer Ty Seymour on June 28 raised additional questions after Mr. Seymour alleged that Mr. Thornton had barred him from the CRNC’s financial records, preventing him from fulfilling his responsibilities as outlined in the CRNC constitution.
-Indeed, Mr. Thornton’s name appears on all IRS filings as the sole custodian of the CRNC’s finances.
+Another phone call between the NYFCR Chairman and National Treasurer Ty Seymour on June 28 raised additional questions when Seymour alleged that Thornton had denied him access to the CRNC’s financial records, thereby hindering him from fulfilling his responsibilities as outlined in the CRNC constitution.
+Notably, all IRS filings list Thornton as the sole custodian of the CRNC’s finances.

-A year after Courtney Britt had replaced Chandler Thornton as CRNC chair, another $47,475.68 was paid to Mr Thornton for undisclosed “reimbursements”.
+A year after Courtney Britt replaced Chandler Thornton as CRNC chair, an additional $47,475.68 was paid to Thornton for undisclosed “reimbursements.”

 Financial Decay and Debt